Recommended preparation

 Autocomplete

-Requirement: solve the React autocomplete interview question with filtering and mouse or keyboard selection.
+Requirement: build autocomplete with filtering, debounce, and mouse or keyboard selection.

 Test focus: debounce, loading, empty results, stale response policy.